 Intending to Rob the Owner of the Property or Its Use

 You can only be guilty of embezzlement if you intend to deprive the owner of their property or its use.
 You don’t have to deprive them of their property permanently, it could only be temporarily.
-Even if you intend to return or repay it later, it is still embezzlement and is not a valid defense.
+Even if you intend to return or repay it later, it is still embezzlement.
+The intention of return or repayment is not a valid defense.

-The penalties for embezzlement vary depending on the value of the property that was embezzled.
-There is grand theft embezzlement and petty theft embezzlement.
+The penalties for the crime of embezzlement vary depending on the value of the property and/or amount of money that was embezzled.
+Embezzlement laws make a distinction in the type of theft between grand theft embezzlement and petty theft embezzlement.

 Penalties for Grand Theft Embezzlement

-Embezzlement is grand theft under Penal Code 487 if any of the following are true:
+Embezzlement is considered grand theft under Penal Code 487 if any of the following are true:

 - The property embezzled was worth more than $950